CamiloDelReal/xorm_local_demo_one/README.md

-# XOrm persistance with One to One relationship
+# XOrm persistance with One entity
 One entity using XOrm library

 ### Features